01-edu/public/subjects/devops/set-env-vars/README.md

 ### Instructions

-Create a script `set-env-vars.sh`, which will allow you to set the following variables as environment variables and and print only the ones you created:
+Create a script `set-env-vars.sh`, which will allow you to set the following variables as environment variables and print only the ones you created:

 - `MY_MESSAGE` which contains the string `"Hello World"`.
 - `MY_NUM` which contains the number `100`.